 Assessing requests for public access to Ministers' papers

-- Archives New Zealand will liaise with the former Minister (if required by the former Minister's access conditions), so that the relevant papers can be identified.
+- Archives New Zealand, or the repository, will liaise with the former Minister (if required by the former Minister's access conditions), so that the relevant papers can be identified.

-- With the former Minister's consent, Archives New Zealand will liaise with the relevant department about granting access to the Minister's papers.
-The relevant department will assess the documents, applying the principles set out in the Official Information Act.
+- With the former Minister's consent, Archives New Zealand, or the Cabinet Office, will liaise with the relevant agency about granting access to the Minister's papers.
+The relevant agency will assess the documents, applying the principles set out in the Official Information Act 1982.

 - The Cabinet Office will advise the Prime Minister of the request and, where access is sought to documents of a previous administration not currently in government, the Leader of the Opposition.

-- The Chief Archivist will advise the former Minister as to whether or not there appears to be good reason for withholding access to any of the documents.
+- The former Minister will be advised as to whether or not there appears to be good reason for withholding access to any of the documents.

 - The final decision as to whether or not access will be granted to the Minister's papers will rest with the former Minister concerned.

 8.127With the agreement of the former Minister, special arrangements may be entered into from time to time to provide researchers with access to Ministers' papers deposited with Archives New Zealand or another repository.
 The Chief Archivist will liaise with the Secretary of the Cabinet, any relevant agency, the Prime Minister, and the Leader of the Opposition (if necessary) about appropriate access arrangements for researchers.

 8.128Records created or received by Ministers in their personal capacity, in their capacity as a member or leader of a political party, or as a member of Parliament are not public records.
 These papers may be retained by Ministers on leaving office, or deposited with Archives New Zealand or another repository.